carl-fg/carl-fg/README.md

 - ⚡ Fun fact: ...
 -->

-I design and develop websites to meet the needs of my clients.
+I design and develop **websites** to meet the needs of my clients.
 I still have a lot of new technologies to learn but that will come with time.

-<span><strong>Originally<strong/><span/>, I started learning Python for my own needs but then I turned to web and software development to follow my passion.
+**Originally**, I started learning Python for my own needs but then I turned to **web** and **software development** to follow my passion.
 For the moment I work alone.
 To meet my future needs I plan to learn how to make logos through the use of software such as Adobe Photoshop or Adobe Illustrator.

+## Languages used